"Emily In Paris" Is Sex & The City With Croissants & A New French Netflix Bae

 You know what we deserve?
 We deserve sex.
 We deserve chocolate croissants.
 We deserve crunchy, crispy Parisian leaves.
 And luckily, here to give us all that and more is Sex And The City and Younger creator Darren Star's newest series, Emily In Paris.

-The Netflix show, out just as the leaves turn on October 2, centers on Chicagoan Emily Cooper (Lily Collins), a fashionable, spunky marketing genius who is transferred by her company to live in the City of Love.
+The Netflix show, out just as the leaves turn on 2nd October, centres on Chicagoan Emily Cooper (Lily Collins), a fashionable, spunky marketing genius who is transferred by her company to live in the City of Love.
 “Paris is the most exciting city in the world," Emily's new friend Mindy (Tony nominee Ashley Park) reminds her, "and you never know what’s going to happen next.”

 Advertisement